singchia/singchia.github.io/_posts/2017-8-15-A-scheduler-for-goroutines.md

 ---
 layout: post
-title: A scheduler for goroutines
+title: A Scheduler For Goroutines
+header-img: "img/scheduler.jpg"
 tags:
     - golang
     - goroutines
 ---

-# A scheduler for goroutines
-A simple scheduler for goroutines, **go-scheduler** helps to manage goroutines, only needs to set three optional quotas:
+This document is for project [go-scheduler](https://github.com/singchia/go-scheduler), **go-scheduler** helps to manage goroutines, only needs to set three optional quotas:

 * the maximum count of goroutines
 * the maximum count of processed requests per interval